santiblanko/santiblanko/README.md

 ## DevOps

+- **Kubernetes:** Proficient in Kubernetes orchestration, including Ingress controllers for routing.

+- **Grafana, Loki, and Prometheus:** Skilled in setting up monitoring and logging with Grafana, Loki, and Prometheus.

+- **Infrastructure as Code (IaC):** Experienced with AWS CDK (Cloud Development Kit) for IaC.

+- **New Relic:** Proficient in New Relic for application monitoring.

 - **SSH:** Proficient in using SSH for secure remote server access.

 - **SCP:** Experienced in secure file transfer with SCP (Secure Copy Protocol).

 - **Port Forwarding:** Skilled in port forwarding for secure network communication.

-- **Security Groups:** Proficient in configuring security groups for network access control.

-- **Autoscaling Group:** Experienced in setting up and managing Autoscaling groups for dynamic resource allocation.

 ## Cloud Services